By Joni Lindquist

 - Practice – My clients often ask, “How do I create this new habit?”
 Unfortunately I have not found an easy way to do this.
 It’s a matter of practicing.
 If possible, practice the new habit in a “safe” environment while it’s still uncomfortable to you.
 This may be outside of your job – in church, volunteer activities, or home life.
 Expect to fall down and struggle.
 But don’t give up.
 Then, as you get a bit more confidence, begin to show the new habit to your team, peers and boss.
 There is no substitute for practice.
 As they say, “no pain, no gain.”

 - New Routine – finally, with the use of cues, the help of your accountability partner, and continual practice, you’ll figure out exactly how to make this work for you.
 Then make it into a new routine.

 Follow these steps to break old bad habits and create new, more productive ones.
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist –firstname.lastname@example.org, (913) 345-1881.
+For more information about career planning, schedule a meeting by clicking below, contact Joni Lindquist –email@example.com, or call (913) 345-1881.